HOW LONG DOES IT TAKE TO WALK THE NAKASENDO WAY? WHICH SECTION OF NAKASENDO WAY IS THE BEST? HIKE BETWEEN TSUMAGO AND MAGOME?

 It is a long route, with a total length of 526 km, with 69 stopover villages in between (such as Magome, Tsumago and Narai-Juku).

-- A visit three of the best-preserved villages: Narai, Tsumago and Magome.
+1. A visit to three of the best-preserved villages: Narai, Tsumago and Magome.

-- Walk through ancient forest, admire waterfalls and idyllic rural life with rice paddies and vegetable fields.
+2. Walk through ancient forests, and admire waterfalls and idyllic rural life with rice paddies and vegetable fields.

 Here is a glimpse of what to expect along the legendary Nakasendo Way:

-Are you ready to be transported in the real Japan?
-Here is all you need to know about a visit of the Nakasendo Way!
+Are you ready to be transported in real Japan?
+Here is all you need to know about a visit to the Nakasendo Way!

 Start your trip to the highly underrated city of Matsumoto.

-In this charming town, wander through Nawate-Dori one of the cutest street in Matsumoto, stop at the beautiful Yohashira Shrine, and of course head to one of the most stunning castles in Japan: The Mastumoto Castle.
+In this charming town, wander through Nawate-Dori one of the cutest streets in Matsumoto, stop at the beautiful Yohashira Shrine, and of course head to one of the most stunning castles in Japan: The Matsumoto Castle.

 Stay at the gorgeous Shoho hotel in Matsumoto.